grousewood-games/solforge/docs/faq.md

   - Scenario 2:  Play `Lvl2 Master of Elements`, Battle, play `Lvl1 Lightning Brand`, play `Lvl1 Call the Lightning`.
     - In original Solforge, `Master of Elements` would battle twice after `Call the Lightning` was cast.
     - In this version, `Master of Elements` would battle one time after `Call the Lightning` was cast.
   - The new general rule is the first battle is the primary battle, and creatures only have a chance to participate in that if they are eligible at the time the button is pressed.
 Extra battles can only be spent after the primary battle.
 If a creature has an extra battle and is offensive, the battle button will be made available.
+- The behavior of `Grimgaunt Doomrider` is slighlty different.
+A dying Doomrider will move to the lane where a friendly creature died.
+In the original game it would not, but would still apply the debuff in that lane.
+An example:
+  - On your board are two `Grimgaunt Doomrider`s and a `Nexus Core`.
+Your opponent has a `Flamebreak Invoker` opposite your mighty Core.
+  - It is your opponents turn.
+They cast `Glacial Crush` on the Core.
+  - The initial batch following the spell contains events for both casting the spell, and destroying the Core.
+  - As it is your opponents turn, the first tigger to happen is Flamebreak Invoker reacting to the spell.
+It deals enough damage to both Doomriders to take their health well below zero (enough that they cannot buff themselves back to 1 health).
+  - The next triggers are the Doomriders reacting to the death of the Core.
+While their health indicates they are at the moment dead, they are still in the batch so are not considered officially dead.
+  - In the original Solforge, neither Doomriders would move, thus leaving the Core's lane unoccupied.
+However, they would apply apply the debuff to the Invoker opposite the core.
+Since neither moved, both Doomriders would see the Core's lane as empty, so both will apply the debuff.
+  - In this version, the first Doomrider to trigger will move to the Core's lane and debuff the Invoker.
+The second Doomrider will trigger, see the lane as occupied, and do nothing.
+The Invoker is only debuffed once.
+  - In both cases, the Doomriders die at the end of the batch.

 ### Wish List